 Rule 5, §§ 11-12-Persons entitled to floor privileges.
+Housekeeping Resol. § 4.02-Enumeration and appointment of House officers.

 In the 51st Legislature, the Speaker, Mr. Manford, officially established the practice for the house, long in use by the Senate, of placing a doorkeeper at the outer door of the House lobby, thereby making the lobby, the reception room, and the sergeant-at-arms' office also within the "bar of the House."
 The doorkeeper of the house controls the main door to the House floor.
 [1949]